 Does your child have a summer or early autumn birthday and are you on the fence about your child starting kindergarten?
 I worried about it a lot before my son started school.
 My oldest son has a September birthday and I also have September birthday.
-But the choice I made, about when my son would start school, was different than the choice my mom made for me more than 30 years ago.
+But the choice I made for my son was different than the choice my mom made for me more than 30 years ago.
 I’m going to explain to you the ramifications of those choices to help you make an informed decision.

-- More opportunities to practice writing skills – My son may have known all the letter names and all the letter sounds but he still was kind of scribbling.
-With that extra year, he perfected his penmanship and, as a result, by the end of the year his letter formation was beautiful.
+My son may have known all the letter names and all the letter sounds but he still was scribbling.
+With that extra year, he perfected his penmanship.
+As a result, by the end of the year his letter formation was beautiful.

-- He was *really* ready for first grade (and I didn’t want to send a brand-new six-year-old to first grade) – If you’re going to send your child that just turned five to kindergarten you’re sending a child just turned 6 to 1st grade.
+If you’re going to send your child that just turned five to kindergarten, you’re sending a child just turned 6 to 1st grade.
 First grade we found to be much more challenging than we were expecting.
-It was like the whole family “leveled up” in terms of homework and our involvement in the school community increased as well.
+It was like the whole family “leveled up” in terms of homework.
+Our involvement in the school community increased as well.
 I was so happy that he had a year of maturity under his belt.
-It was hard enough to get him to sit down and do homework as a first grader; I couldn’t even imagine if he was barely six years old!
+It was hard enough to get him to sit down and do homework as a first grader.
+I couldn’t even imagine if he was barely six years old!
 As a seven-year-old he was able to listen better and sit down and do homework.

 My husband and I are super happy he is the oldest in his class, but I know that had he been born in August, I would have been tempted to send him to school in the fall.
 Of course I felt he was ready, but I also could have used a financial break, too.
 That extra year of preschool cost me at least $900 per month!